-The group's aims include cataloguing the range of human values associated with Antarctica, discussing the ways in which these values may have an impact on human activity in the Antarctic, and developing a transparent network of social scientists and humanities researchers interested in the intersection of society and polar activities.
+The group's aims include understanding the range of human values associated with Antarctica, discussing the ways in which these values may have an impact on human activity in the Antarctic, and developing an open network of social scientists and humanities researchers interested in the intersection of society and polar activities.

-In pursuit of these aims, members of the group have organized, convened or contributed to a number of conference sessions at the IPY Oslo Science Conference in 2010, ICASS (International Committee for Arctic Social Sciences) VII in Akureyri in 2011, the IPY Montréal Conference in 2012, and the SCAR OSC in 2012.
+In pursuit of these aims, members of the group have organized, convened or contributed to a number of conference sessions, including the IPY Science Conferences and the SCAR OSC in 2012.
 Furthermore, individual group members have also given presentations about the group's goals and work in general and about specific research questions pursued by the group in particular (see Appendix B for a list of sessions and presentations).